Data & Cohorts

 What this is

-Section titled “What this is”Everything done before you open slides under the digital microscope:
+Section titled “What this is”Everything done before you open slides under the digital microscope or run models:

 - Decide which patients/cases are in your study.

-- Ensure you know which slide belongs to which patient.
+- Ensure you know which slide belongs to which patient (and how many slides per case).

 - Track diagnosis, treatment, outcomes, biomarkers, and more.